 Public Transport Panic Buttons:

-- Public buses, trains, and trams may have panic buttons installed for both passengers and drivers to signal the authorities in case of emergencies, such as assaults, medical crises, or security threats.
+- Public buses, trains, and trams may have panic buttons installed for passengers and drivers to signal the authorities in emergencies, such as assaults, medical crises, or security threats.

 -